I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 3) How to Attack the Second Serve

 – I once had a student who was 81.
-I loved him as a friend first and as the way he committed to improving his tennis.
+I loved the way he committed to improving his tennis.

 Get an in-depth analysis of court coverage by clicking here.

 9. “kick serve that goes in all the time with speed and depth”

 – This is something I have on the list of things to do.
 It will come up sometime in May 2016: progression drills for hitting a solid kick serve.